top of page

 Slowing down and observing non-judgmentally helps us recognize these small but impactful elements.
 This is not about grading ourselves; it's about understanding our strengths and the areas where we can grow.
 It's about seeing ourselves as evolving entities rather than static 'good' or 'bad' labels.

-Lights, Camera, Action – Embrace Video Observations!
+Lights, Camera, Action – Embrace Video Observations

 Okay, it may sound a little scary (or exciting, depending on how you view it!), but one of the most effective ways to observe your teaching practice is through video observations.
 Yes, recording your teaching session and analyzing it.